FY 2020 Results Summary

 The Marine Mammal Commission would like to thank the federal agencies who participated in the Survey for their efforts to provide accurate information on their marine mammal research activities and funding, and gratefully acknowledges the time and effort contributed to the Survey by the coordinators and respondents from those agencies.
 In addition, the Commission greatly appreciates the engagement and agency feedback provided throughout the process of revising the online data collection system; these comments improved the Survey and its usefulness substantially.
 Finally, the Commission acknowledges the exemplary work of Eastern Research Group, Inc. in helping the Commission revise and launch the survey system used for the FY 2019 data call and continued assistance with system maintenance.
 Comments on this summary report or the Survey are welcome and can be submitted to the Commission at firstname.lastname@example.org.

-The data displayed on this web page were downloaded from the survey system on 09 July 2021, by which time the Commission had completed a thorough quality assurance/quality control inspection of the data.
-However, respondents may access the survey system and update their project information at any time.
+The data displayed on this web page were downloaded from the survey system on 23 April 2023.
+These results are slightly different from the updated summary results posted on 09 July 2021 due to updates made to FY20 projects during subsequent data calls.
+The Commission has completed a thorough quality assurance/quality control inspection of the data; however, respondents may access the survey system and update their project information at any time.
 Before citing any results, please contact the Commission at email@example.com for confirmation of the results presented here, or if you have any questions.